applanga/applanga-react-native/README.md

 If you want to make sure that you have the very latest changes from the dashboard, then you should call `Applanga.update();` after setting the language as this will pull all the latest changes for the newly selected language.

-#### 7. Draft Mode
+#### 7. Draft Mode & Localisation Screenshots

-To show the applanga draft mode and screen shot menus you can either use the following methods, or follow the native documentation for each platform to implement showing the menues using gestures.
+To show the applanga [draft mode](https://www.applanga.com/docs/translation-management-dashboard/draft_on-device-testing) and screen shot menus you can either use the following methods, or follow the native documentation for each platform to implement showing the menues using gestures.

+Show the applanga draft mode activation popup:

 ##### Applanga.showDraftModeDialog()

-Show the applanga draft mode activation popup
+Show and hide the applanga screenshot and tag picker popup (Draft mode must be active for these menus to appear):

 ##### Applanga.showScreenShotMenu() & Applanga.hideScreenShotMenu()

-Show and hide the applanga screenshot and tag picker popup
+You can read more about tags here : [Manage Tags](https://applanga.com/docs#manage_tags) and about screenshots here: 	[Uploading screenshots](https://applanga.com/docs#uploading_screenshots).

 #### 8. Debug String Upload